-When you own a small business, it’s only natural to want the economy to do well.
+When you own a small business, it is only natural to want the economy to do well.
 A robust stock market, increased housing prices, and strong manufacturing numbers, among other economic indicators, lead to greater confidence among business owners and consumers.
 That means more sales opportunities for your company, as economic upticks lead to more discretionary spending and investing.
 However, a strong economy also means the possibility of interest rate hikes by the Federal Reserve.
 This is done to help manage inflation and boost spending.
 When interest rates climb, so too does the cost of borrowing capital.
-But there are some things you can do.
-This Balboa Capital blog article highlights three strategies for small business owners to consider when interest rates rise.
-We think you will find them to be quite helpful.
+If you are wondering how to deal with rising interest rates, this Balboa Capital article can help.

 When applying for a small business loan, you will have two loan options presented to you: fixed rate and variable rate.
 If you opt for the fixed rate loan, you will not need to worry about your monthly loan payment increasing.
 You will pay the same amount each month throughout the life of your loan, which helps you better manage your cash flow.
 That might not be the case if you choose a variable rate loan, which is also referred to as an adjustable rate loan.
 Instead of having predictable monthly loan payments, the rate on your business loan will be determined by the daily prime rate as set forth by the Federal Reserve.
 Simply put, the interest rate on your loan could go up or down depending on how the economy is performing.
 So, if you are want security and no surprises down the road, a fixed rate business loan is your best choice.